sage-code/eve/manual/structure.md

 **using output parameters**

-To avoid system and global variables you use output parameters:
+To avoid system and global variables you can use output parameters:

 ```
 method: add(Integer: p1,p2, Integer @ out) => ()